abingdonpta/abingdonpta/content/roles.md

 description: Role Descriptions of the Abingdon PTA.
 ---

-# Role Descrptions

 There are many roles for volunteers at the Abingdon PTA.
 We've provided descriptions of the type of work that we do as a PTA.

-Please [fill out our volunteer form](https://docs.google.com/forms/d/e/1FAIpQLSdk4KJFIDuigz-EyhdPuWM_GejjZ5rpx9emd6jHxb2xKPQgGA/viewform?usp=sf_link) or [email us](mailto:abingdonelementaryPTA@gmail.com) if you have interest in one of the vacant roles below.
-(View our [leadership page](/leadership) to see which positions are vacant.)
+Please [fill out our volunteer form](https://docs.google.com/forms/d/e/1FAIpQLSdk4KJFIDuigz-EyhdPuWM_GejjZ5rpx9emd6jHxb2xKPQgGA/viewform?usp=sf_link) or [email us](mailto:abingdonelementaryPTA@gmail.com) if you have interest in one of the roles below.

-We would be delighted for you to join our team!
+We would be delighted to have you join our team!

 ## 💼 Officer Role Descriptions